FAT AND THIN SHOTS

 ball -- Jack Lemmon

 Hitting the ground before the ball, or "fat shots" is a very common problem that can lead to injury.
-This is caused by
+Proper weight shift is